hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @GiuseppeChillemi :) Optimization comes after making things work (at least in my dictionary) - we're still experimenting with data structures (and debating priorities and needs).
 When they are settled. then we'll paint the go-faster stripes :)

 [17:53:07](#gNZa8F2zsl3D_JcUaTtO0mJ0jLf4VhnukfpV1g2ALNQ) <hiiamboris (NOT THIS ONE)>:
-@dsunanda you actually reading EULAs? Ì†ΩÌ∏â
+@dsunanda you actually reading EULAs? üòâ

-[17:55:31](#NTh8Cw_N_ZCNFZOak9b_mE0GJACEeevSA1B43tD4Th4) <hiiamboris (NOT THIS ONE)>: in any case, if you're the author of the scammy app, and you're deliberately making the font tiny, you're not going to let user increase it, otherwise what's the point Ì†ΩÌ∏â
+[17:55:31](#NTh8Cw_N_ZCNFZOak9b_mE0GJACEeevSA1B43tD4Th4) <hiiamboris (NOT THIS ONE)>: in any case, if you're the author of the scammy app, and you're deliberately making the font tiny, you're not going to let user increase it, otherwise what's the point üòâ

 [17:56:28](#Tgeto-88vn4INKqeV2fUTPi0dtovGukTXeDWVAUFqXg) <dsunanda (dsunanda)>:
 @hiiamboris I read one once ....